signalfx/tracing-examples/android/README.md

    something like "`build.gradle (Module: Workshop_App.app)`"
 2. Add support
-   for "[core library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring)"
+   for "[core library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring)" Desugaring is important because both the Splunk Android RUM library and the underlying OpenTelemetry libraries use Java 8 language features extensively.
+Without desugaring support enabled, many Java 8 classes and features will not be available to the app at runtime and it will crash.
     1. Update the `compileOptions` section to look like this, adding the line to enable core library desugaring.
        ```
        compileOptions {